pentalpha/triton-whisperer/README.md

 # Triton Whisperer

 Repository which runs Whisper model inside a NVIDIA Triton container.
-The client reads .wav or .mp3 files in a directory, send them to the container and creates .txt files with the transcriptions.
+The client reads .wav files in a directory, send them to the container and creates .txt files with the transcriptions.
+By default, the triton container runs on CPU.
-The default model ("turbo_cuda") runs whisper-large-v3-turbo with two instances on a GPU.

 ## Build Custom Container